etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ```

-ETLBox will automatically extract missing meta information during runtime from the source table and the involved types.
+ETLBox will automatically extract missing metadata during runtime from the source table and the involved types.
 In our example, the source table has
 columns with exact same name as the object - ETLBox will check this and write data from the Id column into the Id property, and data from the column Value into the Value property.
-Each record in the source will be a new object that is created and then passed to the connected components.
+Each record in the source will create a new object that is then passed to the connected components.

-In case you want to test yourdata flow, you could connect your database source to a memory destination and check the data that you retrieved:
+In case you want to test your data flow, you could connect your database source to a memory destination and check the data that you retrieved:

 ```C#
 MemoryDestination dest = new MemoryDestination();